-Newsmaker: Kabarebe, Rwanda and Congo's killing fields
+NEWSMAKER: Kabarebe, Rwanda and Congo's killing fields

 However, the experts say he has instead provided the group with direct military support, facilitated recruitment, transferred weapons and ammunition, and encouraged Congolese soldiers to join the insurgency.

-“M23’s de facto chain of command...culminates with the Rwandan Minister of Defense General James Kabarebe,” said the experts, who monitor compliance with U.N. sanctions and an arms embargo on the Congo.
+“M23’s de facto chain of command...culminates with the Rwandan Minister of Defence General James Kabarebe,” said the experts, who monitor compliance with U.N. sanctions and an arms embargo on the Congo.

 If the U.N. report is correct and Kabarebe is indeed orchestrating the M23 rebellion, it is unlikely he is acting alone, said Gerard Prunier, an academic who has written histories of both Rwanda’s genocide and the war in Congo.